Nukesor/ShapeRape/README.md

 Push your fingers to the limits!
 Try to collect as many shapes as possible while your time is constantly running out!

+This game has been made during the Global Gamejam 2014.
+Check out the official [website](http://globalgamejam.org/2014/games/shaperape)

 ## Technology Notes

 We are using löve (http://www.love2d.org), a lua game library, together with the lovetoys (https://github.com/Nukesor/lua-lovetoys) library that provides an Entity System.